Production multitenancy

 Where you'd use this

-The pattern here — Sealed profiles per tenant, capability-scoped Fleet workers, sandbox credential injection at run time, audit at the boundary — is what you reach for when your first multi-tenant feature ships and the security review starts.
+The pattern here — Sealed profiles per tenant, capability-scoped Fleet workers, enqueue-time scoped resolution with sandbox credential injection as the maturing runtime end state, audit at the boundary — is what you reach for when your first multi-tenant feature ships and the security review starts.

 Healthcare SaaS with HIPAA-bound customers